Haddeloh History, Family Crest & Coats of Arms

-which meant small hill.
+The ancestors of the name Haddeloh date back to the Anglo-Saxon tribes of Britain.
+The name is derived from when the Haddeloh family lived near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
+The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Haddeloh family

+The surname Haddeloh was first found in Kent at Hadlow, a village in the Medway valley, near Tonbridge which dates back to the Domesday Book where it was listed as Haslow and was held by Richard de Tonebridge.
+By 1235, the village was known as Hadlou.
 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Important Dates for the Haddeloh family

 This web page shows only a small excerpt of our Haddeloh research.
-Another 201 words (14 lines of text) covering the years 108 and 1086 are included under the topic Early Haddeloh History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Haddeloh History in all our PDF Extended History products and printed products wherever possible.

 Haddeloh Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Haddeloh are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Haddeloh include: Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Haddeloh family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Haddeloh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Haddeloh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haddeloh family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Haddeloh or a variant listed above: Edea Hadelow, who came to Maryland in 1666 and Thomas Hadloe, also to Maryland, in 1667.